d2s/Documentation/docs/RsyncParameters.md

 ## Details about the sample parameters

-The website LibreByte has written an article [14 Pratical examples of the rsync command] (http://www.librebyte.net/en/gnulinux/14-practical-examples-of-the-rsync-command/).
+The website LibreByte has written an article [14 Pratical examples of the rsync command](http://www.librebyte.net/en/gnulinux/14-practical-examples-of-the-rsync-command/).
 One of the examples is instructing rsync to store backups of files in a backup folder and rename old files by a date suffix.

 The first parameters (of four parameters) in figure are for excluding some files (the file `exclude-list.txt` is only one line with `*.pdf` which instructs rsync to omit all files with suffix pdf).
 The parameters are: